Many adults find reading and spelling hard.

 If your GP gives you a referral, Medicare might cover part of the cost of the first five sessions with a Medicare-registered Speech Pathologist.

 This won’t usually make sessions free, but it will pay a bit less than half the cost.

-Sadly, adult literacy courses often only offer the same sort of teaching that didn’t work before.
+Sadly, many adult literacy courses only offer the same sort of teaching that didn’t work before.

 If you have a trusted friend or family member who can test your skills with my free low-frequency word spelling test, (don’t cheat and look at it yourself!), this might help you work out what you already know about how words are spelt, and what you need to learn.

 The test tells you which pages in the Spelfabet workbooks target each spelling pattern, so you might like to try one of these.
 They’re fairly cheap, you just download and print them yourself.